 Let’s get those sleeves on your River top or dress!
-Here, I’m going to show you how to attach the sleeves flat, which is the method used in the pattern instructions, and can be used for all versions.
+Here, I’m going to show you flat raglan sleeve insertion, which is the method used in the pattern instructions and can be used for all views.
 Both woven and knit.

 Start by placing the v neck dress piece facing you, right side up.
 Place a sleeve piece on top of that, right side down, so the notches line up.
 Pin in place.

 Sew 5/8” from the edge and finish the raw edge with your preferred method.
-I use a serger, but you could also user pinking shears, a zig zag stitch, etc.
+I use a serger, but you could also use pinking shears, a zig zag stitch, etc.

 Repeat with the other sleeve on the other side.